Doctorate in Physical Therapy (Online DPT Programs)

 - Human Anatomy

-Common Coursework While Earning Your Doctorate of Physical Therapy Degree Online
+What is Common Coursework While Earning Your Doctorate of Physical Therapy Degree Online?

 - Physical Therapy Procedures: This course focuses on the basic principles and the development of psychomotor skills related to infection control, vital signs, clinical emergencies, and body mechanics.